 Ringke Fusion Galaxy S21 Plus case

 If you’re dead-set on a clear case, it’s important to consider your options.
 The Ringke Fusion is a great alternative to the Spigen Liquid Crystal, and it’s just as easy to apply or remove.
-Ringke’s slim option also features a microdot matrix that helps to cut down on the rainbow effect that can sometimes accompany a clear case.
-You can also attach a lanyard for hands-free carrying thanks to the pair of Quik Catch holes on the side rails.
+Ringke’s slim option also features a microdot matrix that helps cut down on the rainbow effect that can sometimes accompany a clear case.
+Thanks to the pair of Quik Catch holes on the side rails, you can also attach a lanyard for hands-free carrying.

 See also: The best Ringke cases you can buy